nxp-mcuxpresso/mcuxsdk-doc/develop/sdk/example_development.md

             to: "include(${CMAKE_CURRENT_SOURCE_DIR}/reconfig.cmake OPTIONAL)"
 ```
 In this example, this will:
-- Copy the example's `reconfig.cmake` under the freestanding folder to be customized.
+- Copy the example's `reconfig.cmake` under the Freestanding folder to be customized.
 - Update the CMakeLists.txt to reflect the new path.

 #### Known Issues of Export_App